 Hitting the Brakes

-Garcia, Ochoa and Mask have spent decades standing up to injustice in the courtroom.
+The Law Firm of Ricardo A. Garcia have spent decades standing up to injustice in the courtroom.
 Have you been involved in a crash or accident with an 18-wheeler or oil truck?
-Don’t be intimidated by large oil and transport companies — Garcia, Ochoa and Mask has the experience and the reputation you need to defend your rights before a judge or jury.
+Don’t be intimidated by large oil and transport companies — The Law Firm of Ricardo A. Garcia has the experience and the reputation you need to defend your rights before a judge or jury.
 We will work with you one-on-one to build a case that can win against their high-paid attorneys.
 Call us today for more information on how we can reverse the damage they’ve done to you.